hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/introduction.md

 - The `Defender` wins if they successfully deactivate all the targets the `Shooter` shot.
 Else, the `Shooter` wins.

 ## Will this course teach Unity concepts as well?
-No, most of the Unit-centric parts of the game have already been built within the boilerplate version of the app.
+No, most of the Unity-centric parts of the game have already been built within the boilerplate version of the app.

 We will be focused mainly on integrating multiplayer features to the game by utilising Hasura's GraphQL engine.